-Tool 2: Devaluation-Discrimination Scale: It was used to assess backing of matter thoughtful of perceived prejudiced behaviors of persons with psychiatric illness.
+Tool 2: Devaluation-Discrimination Scale: This scale was developed by Link et al, 2004.
+It was used to assess the backing of matter thoughtful of perceived prejudiced behaviors of persons with psychiatric illness.
 It consists of 12 points, half of which are reverse scored.
-Responses are calculated on a 5-point scale ranging from 1 (not at all) to 5 (a great deal) devaluation and discrimination scale was reported to be valid and reliable, with Cronbach's alpha = $0.76^{[12]}$
+Responses are calculated on a 5-point scale ranging from 1 (not at all) to 5 (a great deal) devaluation and discrimination scale was reported to be valid and reliable, with Cronbach's alpha = $0.76^{(12)}$ .

-Tool 3: Social Distance Scale: This scale assesses respondents' readiness to recognize psychiatric ill patients in a variety of roles as "a property-owner; as a neighbor".
-Also the scale asks for self- report accounts of how a member might relate with a psychiatric ill patient.
-Like "How will you feel about renting a room to psychiatric ill patient?" and "How will you feel about having a mentally ill patient to be your neighbor?".
+Tool 3: Social Distance Scale: This scale was developed by Penn et al, 1994 to assess respondents' readiness to recognize psychiatric patients in a variety of roles as "a property-owner; as a neighbor".
+Also, the scale asks for self- report accounts of how a member might relate to a psychiatric ill patient.
+Like "How will you feel about renting a room to the psychiatric ill patient?" and "How will you feel about having a mentally ill patient to be your neighbor?".
 SDS consists of 7 points and uses a 4-point scale ranging from 1(definitely unwilling) to 4 (definitely willing).
-This scale is valid and reliable with Cronbach's alpha = $0.76^{[13]}$.
+This scale is valid and reliable with Cronbach's alpha = 0.76 (13)

-Tool 4: Perceptions of Stigmatization by Others for Seeking Help (PSOSH): This scale assesses the stigma linked with how participants will cognitively react to others for seeking help for a psychiatric illness (e.g., "think bad things of them").
-It consists of 5 items with a 5-point Likert-type scale ranging from $1(not\ at\ all)$ to 5 (a great deal).
+Tool 4: Perceptions of Stigmatization by Others for Seeking Help (PSOSH): This scale was developed by Vogel etal, 2009 to assess the stigma linked with how participants will cognitively react to others for seeking help for psychiatric illness (e.g., "think bad things about them").
+It consists of 5 items with a 5-point Likert-type scale ranging from 1 (not at all) to 5 (a great deal).
 Scores are summed so that higher scores represent greater stigma.
-PSOSH is a valid and reliable with Cronbach's alpha = $0.78^{[14]}$.
+PSOSH is valid and reliable with Cronbach's alpha = $0.78^{(14)}$

-Tool 5: Self-Stigma of Seeking Help (SSOSH): This scale assesses the stigma linked with how participants will perceive others' character for looking for help for a psychiatric illness.
+Tool 5: Self-Stigma of Seeking Help (SSOSH): This scale was developed by Vogel etal, 2006 to assess the stigma linked with how participants will perceive others' character for looking for help for a psychiatric illness.
 It has 10-items and 5-point likert-type scale ranging from 1 (strongly disagree) to 5 (strongly agree).
 Items 2, 4, 5, 7, and 9 are reverse-scored so that higher scores reveal high stigma.
-It is a valid and reliable scale with Cronbach's alpha = 0.86 [15].
+It is a valid and reliable scale with Cronbach's alpha = $0.86^{(115)}$